probinso/color-pollution/what-is-color/README.md

 ![atmospheric opacity](https://upload.wikimedia.org/wikipedia/commons/3/34/Atmospheric_electromagnetic_opacity.svg)

-Due to the valley represented in this graphic, you may ask why we are unable to discern colors in the 5cm to 20m range...
+Due to the valley represented in this graphic... what about 9μm-10μm or 5cm-20m range... ?

 discussion about percentage of cones needed